MicrosoftDocs/microsoft-365-docs/copilot/manage-public-web-access.md

 This generated search query is different from the user’s original prompt—it consists of a few words informed by the user’s prompt.
 The generated query will not include the entirety of a Microsoft 365 documents associated with the prompt.
 However, it may also be informed by data within a Microsoft 365 document under the following conditions:

-- When a user enters a prompt into Copilot inside an Office application (for example, Writing a prompt into Copilot in Microsoft Word while a relevant document is open).
+- When a user enters a prompt into Copilot inside an Office application (for example, writing a prompt into Copilot in Microsoft Word while a relevant document is open).

-- When the user explicitly references a specific document in their prompt (for example, Asking Copilot about a specific document from copilot.microsoft.com).
+- When the user explicitly references a specific document in their prompt (for example, asking Copilot about a specific document from copilot.microsoft.com).

 The following information is not included in the generated query sent to the Bing Search service: